EPFLRocketTeam/2024_I_AV_SW_MAIN_CODE_RPI/README.md

 # Icarus main code
-*Also known as Abraracourcix*
+## Introduction

-This is a C++ proof of concept program designed to demonstrate task management on a multi-core system running a real-time operating system.
+This is the entry point of the code running on the CM4 of the avionics of project Icarus.
+It implements task management on a multi-core system running a real-time operating system.
 The program uses **CPU affinity** to bind tasks (threads) to specific cores and applies **real-time scheduling policies** to assign priorities to each task.
 It is specifically designed for systems running **Raspberry Pi OS with the PREEMPT_RT patch**, which supports real-time scheduling.

-It is based on the [Real Time Linux project documentation](https://wiki.linuxfoundation.org/realtime/documentation/start) and the [Avionics Software Diagram](https://rocket-team.epfl.ch/en/icarus/avionics/2024_I_AV_OVERVIEW)
+This diagram shows the tasks managed by the main code and their dedicated cpu core.

 ![Architecure diagram](architecture.png)

 The aim of this program will be to manage all of the tasks running on the Raspberry Pi.

+## Installation
+> [!NOTE]
+> This project should obviously be complied and run on a raspberry pi running Linux with the PREEMPT RT patchset.
+However, it still works to a certain extent on a regular Linux machine like Ubuntu.

+### Configuration of the raspberry pi
+TODO

+### Connect to the raspberry pi
+As of the 7.11.2024, the Raspberry Pi 4 of avionics is has this specific configuration:

+* WIFI uname: `ert`
+* WIFI pwd: `ERT123ert`
+* RPI  uname: `ert`
+* RPI  pwd: `ERT123ert`

+This means that, on startup, the RPI will try to connect to a network named `ert` with the password `ERT123ert`.
+You can create this network by sharing your phone connection for example.

+Then, you can connect to it using ssh:

+    ssh ert@pi.local

+Here, `ert` is the RPI uname.
+You will be then be prompted for a password.
+This is the RPI password, `ERT123ert` in this case.
+You  should then be connected to the RPI.

+Additionally, here is the configuration of Daniel's RPI 3B+

+* WIFI uname: `ert`
+* WIFI pwd: `ERT123ert`
+* RPI  uname: `daniel`
+* RPI  pwd: `ert2024`

-## Copy files to the raspberry pi
+### Copy files to the raspberry pi
-You can easily copy the entire project to the raspberry pi by running:
+You can easily copy files to the RPI by using `rsync` from your computer:

-    rsync * username@pi.local:destination/path --exclude='/.git' -v
+    rsync * ert@pi.local: --exclude='/.git'

-Be sure to modify the username and destination path to correspond to the device you are using.
+This will copy your current directory to the home directory of the RPI, assuming you are connected to the same network and the pi name is `ert`.

+### Requirements
+The following packages are required to compile this project:

+* `cmake`

+You can install them by running these commands:

+    sudo apt update
+    sudo apt install -y cmake

-## Compilation
+### Compilation
-First, you need to update dependencies:

-    make depend

-Then, once connected to the rpi, compile the executable by running:
+From the main directory of the project, run these commands:

+    mkdir build
+    cd build
+    cmake ..
-    make rocket
+    make

-## Execution
+## Usage
 You need sudo privileges in order to set a scheduling policy to a thread.
 Don't forget to use sudo!

     sudo ./rocket